 - Visual appearance: Every online whiteboard looks a little different, and no two whiteboards deploy the same style.
 While this will be largely down to personal choice, it’s important to select an interface that won’t detract from or overcomplicate the visual collaboration process.

-- Presentation Options: It’s important to consider whether you’ll be able to use your whiteboard to present your ideas back to your wider team/company, and whether non-meeting participants can view the board online whiteboard afterward.
+- Presentation options: Consider whether you’ll be able to use your whiteboard to present your ideas back to your wider team or company, and whether non-meeting participants can view the board online afterward.

 - Board limits: The bigger the team, the more boards you’ll need, and some online whiteboard providers will allow you to create and save more boards than others.